Pesticide Users Medical Monitoring Program

 mandatory pre-exposure blood test data when not included in a preplacement health assessment;

 documentation of safety training to pesticide users.

-Individual off-campus stations (outside Alachua County) shall contract with local health care providers for taking blood samples and have all samples sent to the contract laboratory specified by the University for analysis.
+Individual off-campus stations (outside Alachua County) shall work with local health care providers for taking blood samples and have all samples sent to the laboratory specified by the University for analysis.
 Employees within Alachua County shall use the Student Health Care Center (SHCC) for taking blood samples.
 Individual operational units shall be financially responsible for tests of their employees.

 Medical Reports and Records

 The UF Occupational Medicine Clinic shall review and maintain all medical reports and records.
 The UF OCCMED Clinic shall notify EH&S and the supervisor or employee of any abnormal blood test results.